mozilla-necko/necko-triage/README.md

 Priorities
 - P1 bugs (Blocker: get someone assigned ASAP: let all necko folks know (by email or slack) whenever we have a new P1 bug)
-- P2 bugs (Active--we intend to work on these now or this quarter)
+- P2 bugs (Active: we intend to work on these now or this quarter)
-- P3 bugs (backlog).
-P3 usually means no one will work on it, so we need to be careful
+- P3 bugs (Backlog: P3 usually means no one will work on it in the near future, so we need to be careful)
-  - One exception is that we can mark a bug as P3 and also make it block another meta bug.
+  - One exception is if we can mark a bug as P3 and also make it block another meta bug, such bugs may be resolved during a project or a focused cleanup, e.g. working on reducing fetch bugs.
 - There is no P4--don't use it
   - This is used by bots.
 - P5 bugs (would take)